 Clinical Decision-Making (CDM) Component

 CDM component of the MCCQE 1 exam comprises 38 case scenarios, and each of them has some questions based on them.
 This case description checks the decision-making abilities of the examinee under various critical situations.
 You have to provide your decision in areas like diagnosis, prescription, eliciting information, etc., in such a way that it reflects real patients.
 The total number of questions ranges from 60 – 70 among all 38 cases, and the format of the question may be in short write-in answers or a quick menu.
 The allotted time for this component is 3.5 hours.
-From the 38 CDM cases, 8 are pilot cases that have no value in your final score.
+Of the 38 CDM cases, 8 are pilot cases that have no value in your final score.
 However, again the pilot cases are not identified in the exam.

 Again here also, the case descriptions and their questions are accessible in a single block on your computer screens.
-You can navigate through these questions anyway and any time during the exam.
-As with the MCQ questions, you access to normal lab values.
+You can navigate through these questions anyway and at any time during the exam.
+As with the MCQ questions, you have access to normal lab values.

 There is no negative marking for incorrect answers in this component also, so try to answer all the questions within the time limit.
 If you give more responses than the allowed number, you might get a nil score for the answer.
 So answer all the questions as well as you can before clicking the submit button.
 You will not be allowed to change your answers after submitting them.

 As discussed above, the CDM components of the exam consist of short menu questions.
-In this type of question, you are given 10 – 30 options of the answer, unlike MCQ questions with only five options.
+In this type of question, you are given 10 – 30 options for the answer, unlike MCQ questions with only five options.
 You may be asked to select one or more options from the given menu.
 You may be given a specific number of options to be chosen, a maximum number of options that you can choose, or asked to choose as many options as you seem are correct.

 As the name suggests, you are supposed to write your answers to these questions.
 You will be scored based on the quality of your answer here.
 You should follow certain rules to get the maximum score in this type of CDM question.

 Don’t type more than one response in one box provided for typing.
 Suppose you are asked to write 4 diagnoses for a CDM scenario, you will be given 4 boxes to write one answer in each.
 If you write more than one answer in any box, you will not get any marks for that.
-Your responses should be specific, and you should use proper medical terminologies in answering the questions.
+Your responses should be specific, and you should use proper medical terminology in answering the questions.
 You cannot write thyroid disease in place of ‘hyperthyroidism’ and expect to get good marks.

 Don’t write specific names of drugs and medicines in the answers.
 Preferably use generic names.
 Read the questions carefully to check if you are just required to give only names or whether you are required to state the dosage and drug administration process.
 Word your responses cautiously.
 Keep your answer concise to a single word or single phrase.